clintonjthompson/beautiful-jekyll/_posts/2019-01-16-PythonShortcuts.md

 tags: [Python]
 ---

 Learning any new programming language is easier if a handful of keyboard shortcuts are memorized.
-Using Spyder, here is my working list:
+Using Spyder, here is my working list (to be expanded as necessary):

 * `Ctrl + Enter` = Run selected line(s) in Python editor
 * `Ctrl + Shift + E` = Tab to Python editor